Wren6991/PicoDVI/Readme.md

-Bitbanged DVI on the RP2040 Microcontroller (with HDMI and audio support attempt)
+Bitbanged DVI on the RP2040 Microcontroller with HDMI and audio support
 ==================================================================================
+Big Kudos to @shuichitakano to fix the audio support

 I took https://github.com/shuichitakano/pico_lib C++ implementation of the HDMI with audio support for picoDVI from https://github.com/Wren6991/PicoDVI
 DVI start/stop works, if dataislands are enabled is not currently working.